-History of Backflow Prevention – One of the first documented caseschicago worlds fair 1933
+History of Backflow Prevention – One of the first documented cases

 As long as there have been plumbing systems, there have been backflow incidents.
 One such occurrence had an eerie similarity to our world today.
 You might think that suppressing medical information and trying to keep a national health scare a secret is only from current events.
 But that is exactly what happened back in 1933 with one of the first documented backflow incidents.
 The World’s Fair was in Chicago touting “A Century of Progress” and people from all over the world came to visit the fair and see the rapidly growing metropolis of Chicago.